 Organization owners can create teams to group members logically and to control access to definitions and projects.
 See Teams for more information.

 To open the organization settings, go to My Hub and click next to the organization name in the sidebar.

 In earlier SwaggerHub On-Premise versions, the organization settings button is in the header area on the right.

 Organization settings are organized into several pages:

-Details – download the audit log, rename or delete the organization.
+Overview – your plan limits and usage.
+Here you can also download the audit log, rename or delete the organization.

 Members – invite new members, change member roles, or delete existing members.

-Teams – create or delete teams, change team members.
+Teams – create or delete teams, manage team members.

 Standardization – configure API standardization rules for all APIs in your SwaggerHub organization.